List of News and Information about lotus elise on 4WheelsNews.com

 Read the latest news and information about lotus elise published on 4WheelsNews.com!
 View comments and pictures about lotus elise on 4WheelsNews.com!

-You also might be interested: lotus elise, special edition, sports car, race car, engine, lotus exige, geneva motor show, concept, la auto show, paris motor show, toyota, united states, honda, honda cr-z, hybrid
+You also might be interested: lotus elise, special edition, sports car, race car, engine, lotus exige, geneva motor show, concept, la auto show, paris motor show, toyota, honda, honda cr-z, hybrid, design

 A few years ago, Lotus tried to take on Porsche.
 They had a five-car plan to go against competitors like Ferrari and Aston Martin.
 Though it did not go well, Lotus is still around anyway.
 After releasing the Elise Cup 250, the Elise Sprint and the Elise Sport 220, Lotus has something newer and more unique.

 Lotus has been releasing a number of special edition models.
 And one of their newest projects would be the ultra-exclusive Elise Cup 260.
 The automaker will only build 30 examples of this in the world.
 It is a race-inspired car that was made with fancy aerodynamics to give the car extra downforce - that is 396 pounds (180 kilograms) at 151 miles per hour (243 kilometers per hour).

 To keep its weight down, Lotus built the car with a number of carbon fiber parts throughout its body.
 In fact, even the seats were made of lightweight material, while the engine battery has also been given a lightweight lithium-ion unit.Read the entire article 2018 Lotus Elise Cup 260 Special Edition is a race-inspired model built for the road